210712-Richard/2107-Reactive/notes/cassandra.md

 Choosing a partition key with low variance (a lot of data has the same value) might result in clustering in one partiton over the others.

+#####  Sharding
+The concept of splitting the contents of a table based on a hash of the primary key across multiple partitions of the database.
+The idea that a-f exists on nodes 1, 3, 5, but g-l exists on nodes 2, 4, 6.
+By splitting the table into manageable chunks we can scale linearly.
+Each node can contain what they can contain and we don't need to scale our individual nodes to larger computers as the contents of our tables get larger.
+Cassandra is always sharding our data across the nodes.

 ##### Complex Partition Keys
 You can make more than one column into the partition key by declaring it as part of a tuple.